plasne/experiment-catalog/evaluator/README.md

 ## TODO

+- Rather than work off response headers, use Jsonata against the response body.
-- add authentication for API.
+- Add authentication for API.
 - Build a UI for enqueing jobs.
 - Build an API and a UI for viewing progress.
-- Add telemetry.
-- Add Dockerfile.
 - Unit testing/integration testing.
 - Documentation.